r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Architecture_Overview.md

 ## 5. Technical Design Decisions and Rationale

-1. **MCP Server Integration**
+1. **Dual Server Architecture**
-   - Ensures all external access is standardized and securely mediated.
+   - **API Server**: Provides a standardized REST interface for traditional clients (web/mobile apps).
+   - **MCP Server**: Creates a specialized WebSocket interface for model integration and efficient tool execution.
+   - This separation allows each server to specialize in its specific use case while sharing the same authentication infrastructure.
-   - Minimizes overhead by allowing direct calls to the database driver rather than an extra REST layer.
+   - Minimizes overhead by allowing direct calls to database drivers rather than additional intermediate layers.

 2. **Graph-Based Retrieval**
    - A graph model (ArangoDB) is more flexible for multi-hop queries than a traditional relational or flat search index.